Revature-Community/revature-community-front-end/README.md

-# Locationsvc
+# Location Service

-## Test Data
+## Generating Test Data

-For information about generating a test database of city names, refer to the comments in server/generate.js.
+For information about how to generate a test database of city names, refer to the comments in server/generate.js.

+## Angular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.6.